hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    Mixed u-p time to solution vs mesh resolution, one stacked bar per :math:`\nu_{\text{top}}` (16 ranks, ``-P 4 2 2``).
 The hatched lower segment is the MGR setup and the solid upper segment is the FGMRES solve; the bar height is their sum.
-Setup accounts for 17-30% of the total, and -- like the iteration count -- neither segment grows appreciably as :math:`\nu_{\text{top}} \to 1/2`.
+Setup accounts for 14-34% of the total, and -- like the iteration count -- neither segment grows appreciably as :math:`\nu_{\text{top}} \to 1/2`.

 Two things are worth reading off this figure.
-First, cost scales with problem size rather than with :math:`\nu_{\text{top}}`: 41k to :math:`10^6` DOFs is a 25-fold increase in unknowns and a 22-31x increase in time, so the solver stays close to linear in the DOF count, while the spread across the three Poisson ratios at a fixed size stays small.
+First, cost scales with problem size rather than with :math:`\nu_{\text{top}}`: 41k to :math:`10^6` DOFs is a 25-fold increase in unknowns and a 28-30x increase in time -- close to linear in the DOF count -- while the spread across the three Poisson ratios at a fixed size stays small.
 That is the wall-clock counterpart of the bounded iteration counts above -- :math:`\lambda` robustness in the preconditioner shows up as :math:`\lambda` robustness in the runtime.

 Second, the setup fraction bounds what preconditioner reuse can buy here.
-Setup is 17-30% of the time to solution, so a nonlinear or time-stepping loop that rebuilds the operator but reuses the MGR hierarchy saves at most about that much per solve -- worthwhile, but a smaller lever than in the single-material RBM study above, where the GM2 setup is expensive enough to offset its own iteration savings on a single solve.
+Setup is 14-34% of the time to solution -- about a third at the smallest size, under a fifth at the largest -- so a nonlinear or time-stepping loop that rebuilds the operator but reuses the MGR hierarchy saves at most about that much per solve.
+That is worthwhile, but a smaller lever than in the single-material RBM study above, where the GM2 setup is expensive enough to offset its own iteration savings on a single solve.
 See :ref:`Preconditioner reuse <PreconReuse>` for the reuse policies.